ToweringTopaz/crystl-vaults/vault_features.md

 ## Important external strategy functions

-wantLockedTotal() returns (uint256) total amount of the strategy's farming tokens, such as LP tokens
+wantLockedTotal() returns (uint256) total amount of the strategy's farming tokens, such as LP tokens.
+NOTE: Generally rather than call this, we want to call functions of the VaultMonolith.

 paused() returns (bool) showing whether the governor has emergency-withdrawn paused the vault